 We offer services in two broad areas: litigation, regulatory, and financial consulting and management consulting.
 Engagements in our two service areas often involve similar areas of expertise and address related issues, and it is common for our consultants to work on engagements in both service areas.
-Together, these two service areas comprised approximately 97% of our consolidated revenues in fiscal 2009, and approximately 3% came from our NeuCo subsidiary.
+Together, these two service areas comprised approximately 98% of our consolidated revenues for both the five-week transition period ended January 1, 2011 and fiscal 2010, and approximately 2% of our consolidated revenues came from our NeuCo subsidiary.